 The fungus causing the root rot is soil-borne, and natural to the soils of the southwestern states.
 In this country, these factors – high temperatures and soil pH – limits the geographic spread of the fungus to the southwest.

 Diagnosing Pears with Cotton Root Rot

 Pears are one of the tree species attacked by this root rot.
-Pears with cotton root rot begin to show symptoms in June through September during periods where soil temperatures rise to 82 degrees Fahrenheit (28 degrees C.).
+Pears with cotton root rot begin to show symptoms in June through September during periods where soil temperatures rise to 82 degrees F. (28 C.).

 If cotton root rot on pears is found in your region, you need to be familiar with the symptoms.
 The first signs you may notice on your pears with cotton root rot are the yellowing and bronzing of the leaves.
 After the leaf color changes, the upper leaves of the pear trees wilt.
 Soon after that, the lower leaves also wilt.
 In the days or weeks after, the wilt becomes permanent and the leaves die on the tree.

 By the time you see the first wilting, the cotton root rot fungus has extensively invaded the pear roots.
 If you try pulling out a root, it comes out of the soil easily.
 The bark of the roots decays and you can see woolly fungal strands on the surface.